 The high-filtration rates of the top-performing samples, out of the 15 tested, were likely due to their combined effect of both mechanical and electrostatic-based barrier and filtration, explained the researchers.
 This refers to the static electricity sometimes felt when handling polyester nits.
 "Polyester woven fabrics can retain more static charge compared to natural fibers or cotton due to their lower water adsorption [adherence to surface] properties," according to the study.
 Thus, instead of working with 100% cotton flannel, they chose flannel that included 35% polyester.

 The study was headed by Dr. Supratik Guha at Chicago’s Pritzker School of Molecular Engineering.
 The research findings were published in NANO April 24, 2020.
-While the study did not specifically test for protecting the wearer vs. others: “It is my belief that the barrier of protection goes both ways,” says Guha.
-“But that question still needs to be studied to know for sure.”
+While the study did not specifically test for protecting the wearer vs. others: “It is my belief that the barrier of protection can go both ways to a degree, says Dr. Guha.
+"But that question still needs to be studied to know for sure.
+It should be made clear that cloth masks are no substitute for N95 masks.”
+The reason a mask can prevent transmission from the mask wearer is that large aerosol droplets get caught inside the mask fabric before they have a chance to spew and evaporate into smaller droplets that would have become temporarily suspended in air.

 There has been limited research data on the performance of various commonly available fabrics used in making cloth masks--more studies are coming out now.